slateci/slateci.github.io/_posts/2020-10-28-telegraf-monitoring.md

 systemctl enable snmpd
 systemctl restart snmpd
 ```
-More detail can be found [here](https://support.managed.com/kb/a2390/how-to-install-snmp-and-configure-the-community-string-for-centos.aspx).
+More details can be found [here](https://support.managed.com/kb/a2390/how-to-install-snmp-and-configure-the-community-string-for-centos.aspx).

 ### Configuration

-First, a configuration file for the application must be fetched.
+To begin, a configuration file for the application must be fetched.
 The SLATE client provides a simple way to do this with the command below:
 ```bash
 slate app get-conf telegraf > telegraf.yaml